rolandbodenstaff/Decoder/README.md

 # Decoder.Cli

 This is a simple decoder/encoder .NET tool that I created because I was tired of having to use different website to encode/decode stuff.
 Use at your own risk because it was made with no intention of being used by anyone else.
-But ofcourse use it if you want ;)

 ## Getting Started